Dilated Cardiomyopathy Workup

 Electrocardiography

-An ECG is helpful in identifying left ventricular enlargement and estimating the other chamber sizes.
-ECG findings in Nonspecific ST-T wave changes and Q waves are characteristic of dilated cardiomyopathy.
+An electrocardiogram (ECG) is helpful in identifying left ventricular enlargement and estimating the other chamber sizes.
 Atrial fibrillation or premature ventricular complexes are noted.
 Left ventricular hypertrophy or other chamber enlargement is observed.
 Conduction delay, particularly left bundle-branch block, can be observed.
 Varying degrees of atrioventricular block are noted.

 An ECG showing atrial fibrillation increases the likelihood of heart failure.
 The absence of any ECG abnormality decreases the likelihood of heart failure.
 This is an important screening tool in differentiating ischemic heart disease from dilated cardiomyopathy.